ecohydro/maize-Toff/README.md

 ` pip install -e .`

-After that, run tests from the root of the project:
+After that, run tests from the subdirectory `tests`:

 `nosetests -vv test_sand`